ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

-is enabled, and after receiving an ACK_CLIENT_VCID capsule from the client, any packets received by the proxy from the proxy-to-target 4-tuple that match the client CID can to be sent to the client after the proxy has replaced the CID with the client VCID.
+is enabled, and after receiving an ACK_CLIENT_VCID capsule from the client, any packets received by the proxy from the proxy-to-target 4-tuple that match the client CID can to be sent to the client after the proxy has replaced the CID with the client VCID and executed the negotiated transform ({{transforms}}).
 If forwarded mode is not supported, the proxy MUST NOT send a client VCID by setting the length to zero.
 The proxy MUST use tunnelled mode (HTTP Datagram frames) for any long header packets.
 The proxy SHOULD forward directly to the client for any